 What if I forget to pick up my CSA?

-Given the perishable nature of fresh produce, you will forfeit your CSA share if you do not pick up your share within the specified pick-up time frame.
-This in normally a 3-4 hour window of time on Tuesday afternoons.
+Given the perishable nature of fresh produce, you will forfeit your CSA share if you do not pick up your share within the specified pick-up time frame, either 3-7pm for Ohio pick-up locations or 4-8pm for Kentucky pick-up locations.